Isi-dev/ComfyUI-UniAnimate-W/README.md

 17/12/2024: Released a [video](https://youtu.be/OKFf8J-eMIc) comparing Animate_X with UniAnimate

-16/12/2024: Added three nodes and associated workflows for Animate_X: `Repose image with Animate_X` for img2img pose transfer, `Animate image with Animate_X` for img2vid generation, and `Animate image with Animate_X_Long` for long video generation.
+16/12/2024: Added three nodes and associated workflows for Animate-X: `Repose image with Animate_X` for img2img pose transfer, `Animate image with Animate_X` for img2vid generation, and `Animate image with Animate_X_Long` for long video generation.
 Install or Update this repository with the ComfyUI Manager to get these nodes.
 You will need to download the `animate-x_ckpt.pth` model and place it in 'ComfyUI-UniAnimate-W/checkpoints/' folder to use these nodes.
 The other four checkpoints required are the same as those used by UniAnimate.
-You can download the checkpoints here:https://huggingface.co/Shuaishuai0219/Animate-X/tree/main The code for Animate_X is almost the same as that for UniAnimate, so I decided to include the Animate_X nodes here rather than creating a new repository.
+You can download the checkpoints here:https://huggingface.co/Shuaishuai0219/Animate-X/tree/main The code for Animate-X is almost the same as that for UniAnimate, so I decided to include the Animate-X nodes here rather than creating a new repository.
 The requirements are also the same.
-You can visit the Animate_X repo via this link: https://github.com/antgroup/animate-x
+You can visit the Animate-X repo via this link: https://github.com/antgroup/animate-x